 I partnered with a classmate and we rented a small studio together.
 Working for yourself isn't easy.
 But we worked tirelessly to realize our dream.
 Soon another classmate joined us.
 Since then we have all grown our businesses and have gone our separate ways chasing the next chapter.

 I'm not sure what I would do if I couldn't do Massage Therapy.
 It has impacted my life in so many positive ways.
-I have continued my education and have specialized certifications in Medical Massage, Infant Massage, Pregnancy Massage, Massage Doula, MediCupping™, Lymphatic Drainage, and AromaTouch Technique.
+I have continued my education and have specialized certifications in Medical Massage, Infant Massage, Pregnancy Massage, Massage Doula, MediCupping™, Lymphatic Drainage, Post Op Lymphatic Drainage and body conturing, and AromaTouch Technique.
 I thank you for taking the time to read my bio and I look forward to meeting you very soon.